CorkCork

 Burgundy

 A rare red-only appellation straddling the border between Meursault and Puligny-Montrachet.
 Blagny produces structured, slightly rustic Pinot Noir from high-altitude vineyards.
+White wines from the same seven Premier Cru climats are sold as Meursault or Puligny-Montrachet Premier Cru.
 It is a curiosity worth seeking out for anyone exploring the lesser-known corners of Burgundy.

-The wines of Blagny are made primarily from Chardonnay, Pinot Noir.
-Steely, mineral, unoaked.
+The wines of Blagny are made primarily from Pinot Noir.

 Vineyard Map